topherjn/Capstone/README.md

 The menu module contains methods to execute each option.
 There is also a [utility module](./utils.py) to handle a couple of common tasks in this application: converting dates to TIMEIDs and restricting user input to whole numbers.

+#### Functional Requirements - Loan Application Dataset

+Loan application data were also provided in the form of a RESTful JSON Web service [endpoint](https://raw.githubusercontent.com/platformps/LoanDataset/main/loan_data.json).
+These data were read into the application by slightly tweaking the [JSON reader](./cdw_data_reader.py) module mentioned earlier.
+From there, the process of transforming and writing the data to the MySQL RDBMS were essentially the same as used on the credit-card data.

+The primary purpose of including the load application data was to serve as a way to showcase visualizations as seen in the next section.

 #### Data Analysis and Visualization

-Using Microsoft [Power BI](https://https://www.microsoft.com/en-us/power-platform/products/power-bi/), we conducted several analyses of the data:
+Using Microsoft [Power BI](https://www.microsoft.com/en-us/power-platform/products/power-bi/), we conducted several analyses of the data:

 ##### Credit Card data